 Family School Liaison Counselling Program

 I am Dalayna Taverner, the Family School Liaison Counsellor at RI Baker Middle School.
-I am at RI Baker on Mondays, Wednesdays and Thursdays.
-If you would like to set your child up with counselling you can call me at the school, on my cell at 403-892-5947 or you can email me at email@example.com.
+I am at RI Baker on Mondays, Thursdays and Fridays.
+If you would like to set your child up with counselling you can call me at the school, on my cell at 403-892-5947 or you can email me at firstname.lastname@example.org.
 Please note that if your child received counselling last year, and would like counselling again this year, you will need to contact me this year to provide service.

 I look forward to working with and supporting the students of RI Baker!